MADAME GUÉRIN : POPPY LADY : TIMELINE

 1918, 09 Feb: Still in Vicksburg, Madame Guérin addressed school children at the Carnegie Library, at 11 a.m.
 At 8 p.m.
 Madame Guérin and Adjutant Robert Arbour both spoke at the Carnegie Library.
 They had planned to speak the evening before (8th Feb) at the Bijou Dream Theatre but, out of courtesy to Sergt.
 Verne Marshall (who was to speak the same evening at the Walnut Street Theatre) they had changed their plans.

-1918, 10 Feb: Madame Guérin was in Shreveport, Louisiana.
-She & Adjutant Robert Arbour both spoke at the City Hall Auditorium – on behalf of French soldiers (Class 2).
+1918, 10 Feb: Madame Guérin and Robert Arbour arrived in Shreveport, Louisiana.
+That evening, they spoke at the City Hall auditorium, for the benefit of invalided French soldiers without pensions (Class 2).

 1918, 11 Feb: Still in Shreveport, Madame Guérin visited several schools in the morning, to offer invitations to attend talks given by her and French Adjutant Robert Oliveau (Arbour) – one being the State Normal School.
 Madame also gave an informal talk at the Elks Home, Shreveport to lady bridge players of the Shreveport Chapter, Red Cross – ahead of their game session.
 In the afternoon, Madame Guerin visited St. Mary’s Convent and St. Vincent’s Academy “to extend her invitation [to her forthcoming lectures] and to delight the gracious sisters with her talk to them in the native tongue of the majority”.